lindentree/python_mastermind/README.md

 # Mastermind Game

+This is a command-line implementation of the code-breaking game Mastermind(https://en.wikipedia.org/wiki/Mastermind_(board_game) where you play against the computer.

 ## Usage

 Git clone or download this repo to play the game.
+You need a Python installation on your computer. \*Note: this was designed to run with Python 3.10.0, but Python 3.7 and up should be fine.

-The game script(main.py) should work out of the box if you have Python installed on your machine.
-You can cd into the folder and run `python main.py`; however, you should use the pipenv package manager to install all the relevant packages first.
+After you cd into the repo folder, install all the relevant packages first.

 `pip install pipenv --user`
 `pipenv install`

-Then use `pipenv shell` to activate the virtual environment.
+Then use `pipenv shell` to activate the virtual environment, and run `python main.py`

-\*Note: this was designed to run with Python 3.10.0, but Python 3.7 and up should be fine.
+Alternatively, if Docker is available on your machine, you can use that to run the app.
+Use `docker build <image_name> .` to build the image, then `docker run -ti <image_name>`

 ## Development

-This project uses pytest for TDD; run `pytest tests` to see the current tests.
+This project uses pytest for TDD; run `pytest tests` to see the ouptut of the current unit tests.

 ## Acceptance Criteria